adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 ![Chat] (https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/ChatRoom.png)

 This is the mock up of the graphical user interface for the DuoMonkeyEditor messaging system.
+Users will be presented with this interface alongside the text editor interface.
 * Allows sending and receiving of messages.